 Registration for & sitting for the Fundamentals of Engineering Exam required.

 Students are provided the opportunity to enhance their academic experience by studying at an institution abroad.
-The Office of Global Programs offers information and support for students interested in immersive study abroad.
+The Center for Global Engagement offers information and support for students interested in immersive study abroad.
 To ensure the integrity of the experience, the following policies have been established.

 - Students with a cumulative grade point average of 2.75 or higher, and who will have completed at least 45 earned credit hours at Rose-Hulman by the time of study abroad may apply for approval to enroll in a study abroad program.